Freeport Area of Bataan: Scope

-The freeport area originally covers 2 barangays of Mariveles namely Barangays Maligaya (Pizarro) and Malaya (Quadro), however since August 2019 after the enactment of R.A.
+The freeport area originally covers 2 barangays of Mariveles namely Barangays Maligaya (Pizarro) and Malaya (Quadro), with the latter hosts the freeport's parish church named Our Lady of the Fatima Chaplaincy which is under the Roman Catholic Diocese of Balanga (part of the Ecclesiastical Province of San Fernando, Pampanga), however since August 2019 after the enactment of R.A.
 No. 11453, FAB is given the power to include the remaining areas of Mariveles and further expand to any area inside Bataan excluding the Hermosa and Morong portions of Subic Special Economic and Freeport Zone, another freeport zone located within the province and under the Subic Bay Metropolitan Authority (SBMA), as defined by R.A.
 No. 7227.
 Before an area can be declared a freeport expansion zone, it'll be subjected to the concurrence of affected local government units and the approval of appropriate national government agencies, government owned and controlled corporations (GOCC) and instrumentalities, and the AFAB Board.

 Currently there are already 17 approved expansion areas.
 Their declared economic activities include light and medium industrial, power generation, port services, agri-industrial, commercial, tourism, MICE activities, and BPO/IT in eight (8) different municipalities and the capital city of the province.
 Of which, ten (10) are now in development, and seven (7) are already operating.
 Six (6) of these expansion areas are located in Mariveles, while eleven are scattered in the towns of Bagac, Dinalupihan, Hermosa, Orani, Abucay, Pilar, and Limay, and in the City of Balanga.